-Global Data Protection Laws and Children's Privacy Laws
+Global Data Protection Laws and Privacy Laws

-We are subject to a number of data protection and privacy laws in many of the jurisdictions in which operate, including laws in a number of different U.S. states and the European Union.
-These laws impact, or may impact, the way we collect, process and transfer personal data.
+We are subject to a number of data protection and privacy laws in many of the jurisdictions in which we operate, including laws in a number of different U.S. states and the E.U.
+These laws impact, or may impact, the way we collect, use, transfer, store and secure personal data.
 We are also subject to laws and regulations in many jurisdictions that are specifically intended to protect the interests of children, including the privacy of minors online.
 See "Item 1A.
-Risk Factors - Risks Relating to Business Continuity, Cybersecurity and Privacy and Data Protection - We are subject to complex, often inconsistent and potentially costly laws, rules, regulations, industry standards and contractual obligations relating to privacy and personal data protection."
+Risk Factors - Risks Relating to Legal and Regulatory Matters - We are subject to complex, often inconsistent and potentially costly laws, regulations, industry standards and contractual obligations relating to privacy and personal data protection."